StatStud/book-club/content/posts/never-get-angry-again.md

 # What Questions do I have after reading this book?

 # What Phrase(s) can I add/validate to my mantras?
+- In relationships, we may often shoot ourselves in the foot with a core belief: "I am not worthy of you, so you must not be faithful to me"
+- We don't **need** (keyword here, preferences) someone else's respect in order to have **respect for ourselves**.

 # Introduction